rdwinter2/standards/Naming.md

     F61 - Prefix for Flow ciphers, comes from "Flow Cipher" (FCI)

+    F67 - Prefix for all Flow checkout tokens.
+Comes from "Checkout Token"

     F70 - Prefix for all Flow tracking numbers.
 Comes from "FLO"

     F96 - Prefix for all unique payment card tokens.
 Comes from "Flow